 Lifting Versus Carrying

 It is necessary to distinguish between lifting and carrying.
-An eagle may be able to lift something that weighs thirty pounds, but they probably cannot carry something that heavy for any length of time.
+An eagle may be able to lift something that weighs thirty pounds, but it probably cannot carry something that heavy for any length of time.

 How Much Does a Fox Weigh?